Last updated July 2025

 - Wander Lightly is a low-waste living store and a fantastic resource for learning different ways to reduce waste

-These awesome Aussie food brands have made the switch to home compostable packaging.
-And these are my favourite alternative to cling-wrap.
+These awesome Aussie food brands have made the switch to home-compostable packaging.
+And these are my favourite alternatives to cling wrap.
 Cling wrap is a staple in most kitchens, and while it may save your sandwich, it’s also an environmental nightmare.
 Its such an easy swap to make!

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.” – Anne-Marie Bonneau, Zero Waste Chef